The AI Con: How to Fight Big Tech’s Hype and Create the Future We Want

 About this ebook

-A smart, incisive look at the technologies sold as artificial intelligence, the drawbacks and pitfalls of technology sold under this banner, and why it’s crucial to recognize the many ways in which AI hype covers for a small set of power-hungry actors at work and in the world.
+A smart, incisive work of technology criticism that examines the technologies sold as artificial intelligence, the drawbacks of systems sold under this banner, and why it’s crucial to recognize the many ways in which AI hype covers for a small set of power-hungry actors.

 Is artificial intelligence going to take over the world?
 Have big tech scientists created an artificial lifeform that can think on its own?
 Is it going to put authors, artists, and others out of business?
 Are we about to enter an age where computers are better than humans at everything?